sanuann/WellBeingStudy/protocol/README-en.md

 We are a team of scientists from the Massachusetts Institute of Technology (MIT) attempting to answer these questions.
 We seek to develop a structured approach to practicing and measuring wellbeing activities with new technology and a scientific approach.

-**Today's assessment will take around 25 minutes to complete.
+**Today's assessment should take less than 25 minutes to complete.
 You'll need to do it in one sitting.
 If you close your browser, you'll have to restart the ongoing survey.**